ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-transformer-changes.dotnet.markdown

 | IObservableWithTask<[TransformerChangeNotification](../../glossary/transformer-change-notification)> | Observable that allows to add subscribtions to notifications for all transformers. |

 Type: IObservableWithTask<[TransformerChangeNotification](../../glossary/transformer-change-notification)>
-Observable that allows to add subscribtions to notifications for all transformers.
+Observable that allows to add subscriptions to notifications for all transformers.

 ## Example